Small Claims Court

 - The nature and amount of the plaintiff’s claim, giving dates and other relevant information.
 If the claim is based on a written instrument or contract, a copy of that document must be attached to the complaint.
 If the document cannot be found, a notarized affidavit must be attached to the complaint.

 A “summons” is a legal document which notifies the defendant that s/he is being sued and of the date for the first appearance hearing.
 A case may not be heard until the defendant is served the summons.

 The summons may be personally served on the defendant or her/his agent by the Sheriff, a licensed private investigator, or a “private process server” (See Terms and Definitions).
-At the request of the plaintiff, and if the defendant resides in Madison County, service may be made via certified mail by depositing a mailing fee with the Clerk for each defendant to be served along with the original and one copy of the summons for each defendant, as well as an affidavit setting forth each defendant’s last known mailing address.
+At the request of the plaintiff, and if the defendant resides in the state, service may be made via certified mail by depositing a mailing fee with the Clerk for each defendant to be served along with the original and one copy of the summons for each defendant, as well as an affidavit setting forth each defendant’s last known mailing address.
 However, if a defendant refuses to accept certified mail, the plaintiff may be required to request another summons be issued and served by the Sheriff, licensed private investigator or private process server.
 Additional fees will be required.

 If the plaintiff wishes to have service of summons made by a private process server, a written motion for appointment of said process server and a proposed order should be filed at the time of the filing of the complaint (see Motion to Appoint Process Server form).
 The motion and order must set forth the identity of the process server.
 (The person appointed private process server may not be related to the plaintiff and/or have any interest in the case.)